fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 570 years between Isa and the prophet Muhammad.
 Jewish Calendar and Orthodox Chiristians believe that poeple have been around the Earth for around 6 thousand years. it is not islamic.
 There are some cave paintings that are 30thousand years old.
 These were not Neanthertals these were Homo-Sapiens.
 So we have no problem assuming that the gyneology between Adam And Ismail tool 10-20 thousand years.
-The prophet SAW said that the time between now and the day is like his two fingers.
+The prophet  ﷺ    said that the time between now and the day is like his two fingers.
 And now it is 1443 year afterHijrah.
 So it gives possibility to extend the humanity timeline as long as science findings.
 WE don't have a set timeframe.
  THe Quraish was the best and the Bani Hashim tribe was  the best most noble tribe.
 Mudr was the first to use camels into caravans.
 Kinanah was noble.
 People used to do Hajj to meet Kinana.
 He was a legendary Arab full of knowledge. from Kinana Allah chose Quraish.
 Onw person who combines all Quraish is Fahr.
 All promised Paradise are from Quraish.
 There are about 12 tribes ofQuraish.
 Khusay gathered Quraish reclaimed MEcca for QUraish and made the rules of  Kaaba and hospitality and storing of the key and water.  there was no ZAmzam at that time.
 Whne Khuzahah attacked Jurhum, people buried the well of Zamzam. for over 300 years peoplewereforcedto dig wells from other places.
 Hashim extablished trading betwwen Basra and Yemen.
 HAshim became wealthy.he fed the pilgrims.
 The surah Quraish is about this. it wasnot allowed to rob Quraish caravans because they protected the Qaaba.
 One of wives of Hashim was from Yathrib.
-So the prophet SAW hab blood relations with the Ansar.
+So the prophet  ﷺ    hab blood relations with the Ansar.

 ### Poetry
 Another thing to mention is that Arabia at that time was famous for its poetry.
 Poetry was part of their historical culture and a popular activity.
 Famous poets were respected and regarded.
 And they have perfected their art of poetry through generations and knew how to see good poetry from bad ones.
 The best poets used to write and recite about current or past events in form of witty metaphors, jokes and rhymes.